vmware-tanzu-labs/yaml-overlay-tool/docs/sections/instructionsFileSpec.md

 ## Instructions file usage example

-The following example illustrates all of features available in the Yot instructions specification, along with commented descriptions of their purpose.
+The following example illustrates all of the features available in the Yot instructions specification, along with commented descriptions of their purpose.
 This example does not illustrate [Format Markers](formatMarkers.md), which can be used to manipulate the original value returned from the JSONPath `query`.

 ```yaml
 ---